mugsy-mcgeee/wex/README.md

 [Skadi](https://github.com/onethirtyfive/skadi) provides access to all of the raw parsed data of a DOTA2 replay.
-For example, if you want to see what heroes were selected in a particular replay you could do the following using Skadi:
+For example, if you want to list the current life regen rates heroes in a particular replay you could do the following using Skadi:

 ```python
 # Skip Skadi initialization code